YorickUA/ISeeYou/README.md

 1. Install nodejs (tested on v6.11.4 and v9.2.0)
 2. Install and compile opencv https://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html#linux-installation.
 Consider the increasing of swap size to speed up compilation.
 (Might take a lot of time)
 3. In /etc/ld.so.conf.d/opencv.conf add the path to lib folder in compiled opencv folder.
-4. Install aws-cli and set up aws keys by running
+4. Install aws-cli and set up aws keys by running (on root is preferable)
 ```
 aws configure
 ```
 4. In raspberry folder of this repository run
 ```
-npm install
+sudo npm install
 ```
-Migth be a permition issue with opencv, if this happens run
+Migth be a permission issue with opencv, if this happens run
 ```
-npm install --unsafe-perm
+sudo npm install --unsafe-perm
 ```
 5. Run
 ```
-node index
+sudo node index
 ```
 in raspberry folder to start monitoring.
+The output goes from PIN 16 (GPIO 23)